The Justice Files: Double murder in Moab solved

 It was the news Schulte had been waiting to hear.
 Kylen is his daughter.

-Wednesday, the news of a suspect appeared on the Grand County Sheriff’s Facebook page.
+On Wednesday, the news of an identified suspect appeared on the Grand County Sheriff’s Facebook page.

 “He and Crystal had an incident one time at work,” said Diane Brooks.
 “Crystal came in to get something to eat and he got upset about it.
 He got angry about it.
 He apparently didn’t like Crystal.”